 As an inquisitive user of this appliance like me, you might be interested as to how a cooker works or what to look when purchasing a best pressure cooker and what the mechanism is that makes the cooking process so fast.
 Pressure Cooker Girl can provide all of these question answers.
 In simplest terms, pressure cooker is just a metal container with a sealed lid and a valve to control the pressure inside.
 It builds pressure inside the container by trapping steam.
 The pressure causes the boiling point of water to rise to around 120C as compared to the usual 100C.
 When food is cooked at this higher temperature the cooking time decreases by a significant degree.

 To prevent any explosion, the valve ensures that the pressure within does not exceed the required levels.
 When the pressure reaches the required levels, the valve opens to allow excess steam to escape and maintain the pressure at that highest level.
 Pressure is directly related to the temperature by the

 equation known as “Ideal Gas Law”: PV=nRT where P is the pressure and T is the temperature.
 All other variables in the equation are constant in this case.
 The equation states that if the pressure is higher the temperature will be higher.
 By controlling the pressure at which the food is cooked, we can control its temperature and hence the cooking time.

-Tough dishes like beans, grains and meat which take hours to cook by conventional methods, take less than 20 minutes to cook in a pressure cooker.
+Tough dishes like beans, grains and meat which take hours to cook by conventional methods, take less than 20 minutes to cook in a best pressure cooker.
 Faster cooking also translates into less energy utilized in cooking which means you will be saving loads on your utility bills.
 In addition, the faster the food is cooked, the fewer nutrients it will lose which makes pressure cooking the healthiest way to prepare your meals.
-By sealing the steam inside, it ensures that the important vitamins and minerals are not evaporated out of the food with the steam.
+By sealing the steam inside, pressure cooker ensures that the important vitamins and minerals are not evaporated out of the food with the steam.